Russian missiles strike Ukrainian cities again, killing at least 7 and wounding dozens

 KYIV, Ukraine (AP) — Russian missiles struck three Ukrainian cities Tuesday, including its two biggest, killing at least seven people and wrecking apartment buildings after Moscow shunned any deal backed by Kyiv and its Western allies to end the nearly 2-year-old war.

-The barrage included more than 40 ballistic, cruise, anti-aircraft and guided missiles, officials said.
-Ukraine's air force said it intercepted 21 of them.
+The barrage included more than 40 ballistic, cruise, anti-aircraft and guided missiles, officials reported, in what the United Nations said appeared to be the heaviest bombardment since early January, when hundreds of Ukrainian civilians were killed.
+Ukraine's air force, whose defenses include Western-supplied systems, said it intercepted 21 of the missiles.

 The attacks keep Ukrainians on edge while the 1,500-kilometer (930-mile) front line has barely budged.
 Both sides’ inability to deliver major gains on the battlefield has pushed the fighting toward trench and artillery warfare.
 Analysts say Russia stockpiled missiles at the end of last year to press a winter campaign of aerial bombardment.

-In Kharkiv, in northeast Ukraine, the onslaught killed six and injured 48, including four minors, as the missiles damaged about 30 residential buildings and shattered hundreds of windows in icy weather, regional Gov. Oleh Syniehubov said.
+Tuesday's onslaught in Kharkiv, in northeastern Ukraine, killed six people and injured 57, including eight children, the U.N. said.
+The missiles damaged about 30 residential buildings and shattered hundreds of windows in icy weather, regional Gov. Oleh Syniehubov said.

 Russia used S-300, Kh-32 and hypersonic Iskander missiles in the attack, he said.

+A five-story apartment building appeared to have been directly hit by several missiles around dawn, the U.N.
+Human Rights Mission in Ukraine said in a statement.

-An entire section of a multistory residential building was destroyed, trapping an unknown number of people there, Kharkiv Mayor Ihor Terekhov said.
-The temperature in the city was minus 7 degrees Celsius (19 degrees Fahrenheit), he said.
+An unknown number of people were trapped in the rubble with the temperature falling to minus 7 degrees Celsius (19 degrees Fahrenheit), said Kharkiv Mayor Ihor Terekhov.

 Kharkiv, about 30 kilometers (18 miles) from the border, has often felt the brunt of Russia's winter campaign of long-range strikes that commonly hit civilian areas.

-The attack injured at least 20 people in four districts of Kyiv, the capital, including a 13-year-old boy, according to Mayor Vitalii Klitschko.
-Officials corrected initial reports that a civilian had been killed there, saying the wounded person was hospitalized on life support.
+Four districts of Kyiv came under an attack that injured at least 20 people, including a 13-year-old boy, according to Mayor Vitalii Klitschko.
+Officials corrected initial reports that a civilian had been killed in the capital, saying the wounded person was hospitalized on life support.

+U.N. staff visited a Kyiv neighborhood with a damaged residential building, a school, a sports center and a kindergarten.

 A missile also killed a 43-year-old woman and damaged two schools and eight high-rise buildings in Pavlohrad, an industrial city in the eastern Dnipro region, the country’s presidential office said.